 Since then, the team here has been to the fore of psychedelic research and has helped accelerate the psychedelic renaissance by publishing nearly 100 research papers.
 Through these publications, the team at Johns Hopkins has demonstrated the safety and efficacy of many psychedelics to treat mental disorders.
 Still, they have also inspired researchers at other institutions to follow suit and explore the potential of psychedelics.

 In September 2020, the ‘Centre for Psychedelic and Consciousness Research’ at Johns Hopkins was founded, marking the next phase of research intensification as the group expands and investigates psilocybin for many different mental health disorders.
-At the centre, researchers focus on how psychedelics affect behaviour, cognition, brain function and biological markers of health.
+At the centre, researchers focus on how psychedelics affect behaviour, cognition, brain function and biological health markers.

 Johns Hopkins team